Columbus Crew: Supporters and Nordecke

-Before the 2008 season, the Columbus Crew front office demolished the north stands where the most ardent of Crew supporters stood, in order to build a stage that would provide additional revenue by facilitating concerts and other events.
+Before the 2008 season, the Columbus Crew front office demolished the north stands where the most ardent of Crew supporters stood, in an attempt to catch up to other teams which had chosen in intervening years to design their soccer-specific stadiums with a stage at that end of the stadium to provide additional revenue by facilitating concerts and other events.
 Prior to this, the team's three supporters' groups (Crew Supporters Union, Hudson Street Hooligans, and La Turbina Amarilla) sat apart because of differences between the groups ranging from age to ethnicity.
 The building of the stage forced the groups to come together into the north corner of the stadium, forming one large block of vocal supporters.
 The three groups formed the Nordecke (/nɔrd'ɛkə/), which is German for "north corner", celebrating the city's German heritage.
 In 2006 a large contingency of fans from the Nordecke began traveling together to support the Crew during their away campaigns.
 In late 2009/early 2010, the term "NorOnTour" grew popular on social networking, to describe the frequent fan traveling support.

 Mascot

 Columbus Crew's first mascot was "Crew Cat", who was the franchise's mascot for almost 20 years.
-Columbus's official mascot is "S.C", the son of "Crew Cat" that was introduced for the 2015 MLS season.
+Columbus's official mascot is "S.C.", the son of "Crew Cat" that was introduced for the 2015 MLS season.
 As new ownership was employed in the 2019 season, the older "Crew Cat" returned and attends games alongside S.C.